franklin-wang/franklin-wang.github.io/outreach.md

 # outreach
 ### + Astronomy on Tap
 ![aotpresent](/assets/img/aot_present.png)
 [Astronomy on Tap](https://astronomyontap.org/locations/bcs-tx/) (AoT) is a (free!) monthly event featuring presentations on hot topics in astronomy.
 I am currently working as the main coordinator for the Bryan-College Station chapter of AoT.
-My responsibilities include recruiting monthly speakers, coordinating with our local venue (the Grand Stafford Theatre!), and occassionally giving a talk about black holes, planets, or aliens!
+My responsibilities include recruiting monthly speakers, coordinating with our local venue (the Grand Stafford Theatre!), and occassionally giving a talk about black holes, planets, or aliens.

 ### + Gateway to Graduate School
 ![gateway](/assets/img/gateway.png)